microsoft/coyote/docs/_learn/advanced/logging.md

 You could use this log level interface to intercept all logging messages and send them to an Azure Log table, or over a TCP socket.

-To replace the default logger, call the following `IMachineRuntime` method:
+To replace the default logger, call the following `IActorRuntime` method:
 ```c#
 using (ILogger old = runtime.SetLogger(new CustomLogger()))
 {